seatable/seatable-admin-docs/docs/config/dtable_web_settings.md

 # dtable web settings

-The `dtable_web_settings.py` is one of the central configuration files of SeaTable.
-With this file you can configure a lot of settings and functions of the web interface of SeaTable.
-The `dtable_web_settings.py` consists of a list of `Key = Value` pairs.
-Comments starting with `#` are ignored.

 You need to restart SeaTable so that your changes take effect.
 Just execute the following command at your command line.

 ```bash